Mehbooba Mahnoor Chandni

-Mehbooba Mahnoor Chandni, known as Chandni is a Bangladeshi model, actress and dancer.
+Mehbooba Mahnoor Chandni (born 19 January 1983) is a Bangladeshi model, actress and dancer.
 She had roles in the films Dukhai, Lalsalu and Joyjatra.

 Biography

-Chandni started taking lessons of dancing at the age of four.
+Chandni started taking dance lessons from the age of four.
 She learned Bharatanatyam, modern and Bangladeshi dance under Hero.
 She became first in group dancing in Notun Kuri competition telecasted on BTV.

 Chandni started her career through the film Dukhai in 1994.
 She also appeared in television plays.
 She has earned a good name as a dancer and widely travels abroad.
 She performed in the cultural program as Bangladeshi community in Brunei Darussalam celebrated their 42nd Independence and National day in 2012.

-Chandni married musician Bappa Mazumder on March 21, 2008 and got divorced in 2017.
+Chandni married musician Bappa Mazumder on 21 March 2008.
+They were divorced in 2017.